Skip to main content

 Key takeaways:

-• This follows a 2023 California bill (the so-called “Skittles ban”) that banned four food additives found in many processed food products: Red Dye No. 3, potassium bromate, propylparaben, and brominated vegetable oil.
+• The FDA banned Red Dye No. 3 from the U.S. food and medication supply chain.
+This followed a 2023 California bill (the so-called “Skittles ban”) that banned four food additives found in many processed food products: Red Dye No. 3, potassium bromate, propylparaben, and brominated vegetable oil (BVO).

 • Safety concerns around food dyes and additives stem from animal studies that show a link to cancer and other health problems.
 There’s also research that suggests a link between artificial colors and hyperactivity in children.